PAMinerva/paminerva.github.io/docs/LearnVulkan/00-Introduction-and-prerequisites.md

 ## 2.1 - Background knowledge

-Of course I can’t explain everything, so you need basic math skills to completely understand the content of the tutorials, as well as the techniques used in the related samples.
-Fortunately, college math (algebra, trigonometry and single variable calculus) covers about 90% of the math used in this tutorial series.
-If your math got a bit rusty, don't worry: you can consider [3] as a brilliant math review from scratch for everyone.
-As for the remaining 10%, I’m going to write dedicated math appendices.
-However, if you prefer a book, you can consider [4] (for self-study) or [5] (for a formal education) as a reference for advanced topics.
+Of course, I can’t explain everything, so having basic math skills is essential to completely understand the content of the tutorials and the techniques used in the related samples.
+Fortunately, knowledge of college-level math, including algebra, trigonometry, and calculus, covers about 90% of the math used throughout this tutorial series.
+For the remaining 10%, I will provide dedicated math appendices.

+If your math skills are a bit rusty, don't worry!
+You can consider [3] as an brilliant math review that starts from the basics and is accessible to everyone.
+Additionally, I recommend [4] (for self-study) or [5] (for formal education) as excellent references for more advanced topics.
 Additional textbook recommendations will be provided at the appropriate time.

 If you need an introductory textbook on C++ you can take a look at [6] and [7], then use [8] as a reference, and [9] to really understand the low-level details.